karmada-io/website/docs/reference/karmada-api/policy-resources/cluster-override-policy-v1alpha1.md

       *Overriders offers various alternatives to represent the override rules.

-      If more than one alternative exists, they will be applied with following order: - ImageOverrider - CommandOverrider - ArgsOverrider - LabelsOverrider - AnnotationsOverrider - Plaintext*
+      If more than one alternative exists, they will be applied with following order: - ImageOverrider - CommandOverrider - ArgsOverrider - LabelsOverrider - AnnotationsOverrider - FieldOverrider - Plaintext*

       - **spec.overrideRules.overriders.annotationsOverrider** ([]LabelAnnotationOverrider)